Neustrelitz

 We would also like to thank Josef Wagner, the archivist of the Catholic parish archives in Neustrelitz, who allowed us to view the album in September 2022, as well as Martin Colberg, archivist of the Archdiocese of Hamburg, who supported us in our research.

-Text und Recherche: Katharina Menschick.
+Text and research by Katharina Menschick.

 Kooperationsverbund #LastSeen.